serena-ramley/21daychallenge2019/README.md

 The fourth function, totalVolume(), will receive an array containing the different shapes that make up a single attraction.
 The totalVolume function should use the previous three functions to calculate the total volume of an attraction.

 Don't worry about getting the answers to the perfect precision: our tests will check to see that you're within a correct range.

+# Day 21 Choose Recipe

+We need to complete a function called chooseRecipe(), which will receive three parameters:

+An array of ingredients in stock at Bakery A
+An array of ingredients in stock at Bakery B
+An array of recipe objects.
+Each recipe has a name property(string) and an ingredient property(array) We are limiting our search to two ingredient recipes.
+We want to find a recipe that utilizes one ingredient from Bakery A and one from Bakery B.

+Our chooseRecipe() function should return the name of the correct recipe.

+Note: In the tests there will always be a single correct answer, and you will NOT need to consider special cases.
+For example, you do NOT need to worry about cases where one bakery has BOTH the ingredients for a recipe.